Beth Stone is an Ian Evans Lombe Scholar at the Royal College of Music on a joint principal course in modern and historical flutes.

 Fran Cervera is a versatile clarinettist who has graduated with a Master of Performance from the Royal College of Music with distinction.
 His studies were generously supported by the RCM Award Woodwind and the Big Give Scholarship.
 He studied clarinet under Tim Lines, Richard Hosford, and Peter Sparks after finishing his undergraduate studies with the soloist Jose Franch-Ballester.
 Fran has performed with a variety of contemporary music ensembles, specialising in the music of Stockhausen, premiering works through Spanish national scope, and recording for Spanish television (TVE).
 Beyond his formal studies, Fran has also learned from international professors such us Andrew Marriner, Thomas Watmough, Andreas Sunden, Joan Enric Lluna, and played under the direction of conductors like Vasili Petrenko, Holly Mathieson, Rafael Payare or Michael Rosewell.

 Mikaela Livadiotis is a pianist specialising in contemporary works and improvisation.
-She recently completed her postgraduate studies with Danny Driver at The Royal College of Music, where she was a Kenneth and Violet Scott Scholar.
+She completed her postgraduate studies with Danny Driver at the Royal College of Music, where she was a Kenneth and Violet Scott Scholar.
 Her undergraduate degree was taken at Trinity Laban Conservatoire of Music and Dance under Simon Young and Katya Lebedeva, where she held joint first place in two Gladys Puttick Improvisation Competitions and was a finalist in the Alfred Kitchin Solo Piano Competition.
-She is a co-founder of Company Concentric as a composer/accompanist and has performed in venues such as St John’s Smith Square, Conway Hall, the V&A Museum, and The Place.
-More at www.mikaela-livadiotis.com
+She is a co-founder of Company Concentric and has performed in venues such as St John’s Smith Square, Conway Hall, the V&A Museum, and The Place. www.mikaela-livadiotis.com

 Lena Segal studies at the Royal College of Music in London with Professor Itzhak Rashkovsky.
 She is a former student at the Junior Royal Academy of Music, where she was awarded the Concerto Competition in her final year, playing the Prokofiev Violin Concerto No. 2 with RAM’s Symphony Orchestra.
 She is the youngest winner of the Woodard Young Musician of the Year.
 She has also been twice a finalist of the Royal Philharmonic Society Prize.
 She performs regularly with her quartet, the Sepia Quartet, and the LGT Young Soloists.
 In 2017, she was the leader of the National Youth Orchestra in 2017.
 She has played in masterclasses for Alina Ibragimova, Nicola Benedetti and Mats Zetterqvist.